DaniBedz/todo/README.md

 ### Planned fixes:

-- Change mouseover for bin icon from text to pointer (links)

 - Make enter key submit new task

 - Update tasks on dropdown selection (e.g, choose a priority from the selector, it updates the value in the array)